 Speak to the Franchise Insurance Pros

-Reach out to the experts at JMG Insurance Agency to learn more about franchise insurance and its benefits.
+Reach out to the experts at JMG Insurance Corp to learn more about franchise insurance and its benefits.
 Since 1916, we’ve been dedicated to offering quality insurance products to clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work closely with many reliable insurance carriers.

 If you own any sort of franchise (such as a restaurant, entertainment center, hotel franchise), you can benefit significantly from purchasing insurance.
 At JMG, we understand the most common risks that franchises face and are prepared to work tirelessly to shield you against these liabilities.
 Our policies include coverages like general liability, business interruption, equipment breakdown, commercial auto liability, excess liability, property, and workers’ compensation.
 All of these coverages can potentially help reduce the amount of money you lose when facing a claim or lawsuit.